victor0089/victor0089/README.md

 - 👯 I’m looking to collaborate on **thrilling projects.**

-- 💬 Ask me about **Linux, PHP, Python
+- 💬 Ask me about **Linux, PHP, Python, Sql, and more

 - 📫 How to reach me: **VICTOR.MECDOORS@gmail.com**